Fiction: The Stronghold

 The Silverado was still there.

-My fingers had shrunken to normal size, but they couldn’t bend, so it took a short while to tunnel through the backpack to grab the truck keys.
+My fingers had shrunk to normal size, but they couldn’t bend, so it took a short while to tunnel through the backpack to grab the truck keys.
 Once I got the door unlocked and open, I hefted my body up and inside the cab, and twisted the cap off a two-liter of water and poured all of it down my mouth.

 A hammer was running loose in my skull and armies of needles were stabbing the length of me, so I sat there like that until the sunlight was rising brilliantly through the windshield.
 I then leaned to the rearview and met a stranger, sort of a look-a-like distant relative, who appeared to have met some tragic accident with his face.
-His two front teeth missing, and his nose was scarred and askew.
+His two front teeth were missing, and his nose was scarred and askew.
 Then after wetting my mouth with more water, I cranked on the motor and high-tailed it out of there.

 While backtracking on a string of lonely desert roads, I kept contesting my mind not to mull over what I’d just gone through, but my mind couldn’t stop rewinding what had happened to me out here.
 There was no sensible explanation for seeing half-human-half-scavenger-fowls fucking one another, and certainly there was no explanation of how I’d watched them dine on a buzzard-version of me, other than maybe chalking it up to a heat-induced and liquor-void hallucination.
 Still I didn’t have a clue over how I’d climbed back over that cliffside and made it to the Silverado.
-Maybe I was now a full-blown nut job ready to be fitted for a straight-jacket.
-But whatever the case might have been, there were a few things that were more crystal clear to me now, like I was goddamn happy to be alive, more than ever, and any thought of Susie now made me want to puke my guts.
-Most of all, my remaining sanity said that I needed a fucking drink, pronto, and I saw where to get it when I passed by a road sign that said Tombstone was thirty miles ahead.

 #

 It was noon high when I arrived at the legendary western town.
-After leaving the Silverado in a five dollar lot, I limped to a nearby public park and slipped into the restroom to wash the filth off my busted face and sunburnt shoulders.
+After leaving the Silverado in a five-dollar lot, I limped to a nearby public park and slipped into the restroom to wash the filth off my busted face and sunburnt shoulders.
 The warm water and soapy bubbles on my scrapes and blisters caused enough sting for me to bawl, so much that I scared off a couple of old geezers from coming in to take their dribbling pees.
 Then I staggered back outside, clean-smelling and dirt-free, and hobbled along the city sidewalks in no particular direction.

 I soon found myself on Allen Street, a wide and dusty thoroughfare lined with bars and merchandise stores.
-It was as if I’d somehow stumbled back in time, and fittingly, a red stagecoach rolled by, pulled by a pair of white horses and piloted by a bearded and portly man adorned in western garb.
+It was as if I’d somehow stumbled back in time, and fittingly, a red stagecoach rolled by, pulled by a pair of white horses and piloted by a bearded and portly man adorned western garb.
 I slow-footed along the wooden sidewalk, passing by the touristy families, keeping my busted face low into my chest as to not frighten anyone, and I came upon the OK Corral, where a dozen more chatty folks stood gawking under a banner that said Wyatt Earp and his brothers had gained fame for gunning down a bandit gang of cowboys.

-My eyes peeled across the way to see a pinkish-colored saloon, which caused my tongue to tingle, and so I paced across the wide street and came to the duel front doors.
+My eyes peeled across the way to see a pinkish-colored saloon, which caused my tongue to tingle, and so I paced across the wide street and came to the dual front doors.
 Above the entrance hung a wooden sign indicating this old-time drinking hole was coined in honor of Doc Holliday’s girlfriend, a fine-looking woman named Big Nose Kate, and judging by her painting portrait, her nose was not her only big characteristic.

 The moment I wandered inside, my head started spinning from the kaleidoscope of gaudy-dyed Old West knick-knacks and sepia-tone photos of killers and thieves and lawmen and whores.
 An arsenal of pistols and rifles and shotguns hung on the walls, alongside spurs and chaps and lassos.
 Most prominent were two massive stain-glass mosaics of Doc and Kate, with a head of longhorn bull suspended between them.
 There was also one multi-painted wall with the words “Vigilante Justice” stenciled above a small stage where a skinny man was plucking a banjo and singing, “Skip to My Lou.”